Our School

 • The Faculty Dalton Plan Program

-New and recently hired Dalton faculty members meet monthly as a group throughout the academic year to discuss various pedagogical aspects of the Dalton Plan and how to implement these practices in their classrooms.
-Members of the cohort are paired with coaches who meet individually or in small Lab groups to support new faculty in their growth.
-Members and coaches are guided by a veteran Faculty Leader throughout the year.
+Faculty meet monthly as a group throughout the academic year to discuss various pedagogical aspects of the Dalton Plan and ways to implement these practices in their classrooms.
+We pair cohort members with coaches who meet individually or in small Lab groups to support new faculty.
+A veteran Faculty Leader guides members and coaches throughout the year.

 • International Dalton Schools

-Helen Parkhurst traveled throughout the world in the 1920’s and 1930’s.
-Her ideas gained traction throughout Europe and Asia.
-Though Dalton in New York City is Parkhurst’s flagship school and the only one in the United States, there are still hundreds of Dalton Schools worldwide that adhere to Parkhurst’s pedagogy at varying levels of commitment.
-The Parkhurst Institute is connecting with these international Dalton schools to collaborate and offer leadership and travel opportunities for faculty.
+Helen Parkhurst traveled throughout the world in the 1920’s and 1930’s, and her ideas gained traction in Europe and Asia.
+Hundreds of Dalton Schools worldwide follow Parkhurst’s pedagogy to varying degrees.
+HPI is connecting with these international Dalton schools to collaborate and offer leadership and travel opportunities for faculty.

 List of 1 items.